 - Meet the Philip Baxter House Committee

 There is a strong sense of community participation amongst all the students living on campus at UNSW.
-This manifests itself in sport, charities and social and cultural activities.
+This manifests itself in sport, charities, social, community and cultural activities.

 The House Committee regularly involves itself in community based charitable programs such as Shave for a Cure and the Myall Canoe Classic.
-The Charity Directors and their respective sub-committees are also proud to organise and deliver a major annual fundraising event in the form of a music concert or festival.
+The Community Directors and their respective sub-committees are also proud to organise and deliver major annual fundraising events in the form of a music concert or festival.
 This has regularly been in support of Headspace, the National Youth Mental Health Foundation and Arrow Bone Marrow.
 Community Directors also organise CleanUp Australia Days, Earth Hour activities as well as regular blood donation drives

-On the sporting field, all of the colleges are well represented and the intercollege sports competition sees a playing field inclusive of all skill levels.
-In the past, TKC is proud to have had a Winter Olympian and multiple State and National representatives amongst their numbers.
-It isn't uncommon to turn up at a sporting event and find a large crowd of collegians on the sidelines cheering their fellow residents on.
+On the sporting field, all colleges are well represented, and the intercollege sports competition sees a playing field inclusive of all skill levels.
+In the past, TKC has produced elite athletes including Olympians, Wallabies along with multiple State and National representatives amongst their numbers.
+It is not uncommon to turn up at a sporting event and find a large crowd of collegians on the sidelines cheering their fellow residents on.

-TKC is also proud of its jam-packed cultural program.
+The Kensington Colleges also boast jam-packed cultural programs.
 Each year, the Cultural Directors will arrange for discounted tickets to a number of plays and music performances around Sydney.
 The colleges also have bands (that compete for the coveted best-band prize!) as well as write, direct and star in their own plays.